 In contrast, every single issue of the 70’s books, did have them.

-I might also do an action vs static panel or some sort of content trend assessment, but not totally sure.
+I might do an action vs static panel or some sort of content trend assessment, but not totally sure.

 At the end of the day, you may find past trends of little significance in writing today’s market.
 There might be some weight to that argument—focusing on what the market expects today may be the fastest way to retain relevancy as a professional…